mtari/docs-cloudant/README.md

 ```

 ###db.bulk(docs, [params], [callback])
-bulk operations(update/delete/insert) on the database, refer to the couchdb doc.
+bulk operations(update/delete/insert) on the database, refer to the doc.
 ```
 const testData = [
     {